Grand Trunk Road: A Historical Odyssey Connecting Civilizations

 Early Foundations: The Mauryan Empire (3rd Century BC)

-Transformation Under Sher Shah Suri (16th Century):
+Transformation Under Sher Shah Suri in the 16th Century

 • Expansion and Renovation: The road network was expanded and improved, making travel and trade easier.